 We are talking about mankind being forced to deal with a massive change.
 The current economic system will not be able to continue, and this requires a change in the way of thinking.

-Noam Segal, School of Environmental Studies, Tel Aviv University 43
+-Noam Segal, School of Environmental Studies, Tel Aviv University 43

+Of course, I'm not suggesting that no technology can work.
+In fact, there's so much tech research and development taking place on any given day now that no one can possibly keep up with it all.
+Fake trees and giant vacuum cleaners are probably not good stock bets; neither are "geoengineering" schemes like enormous solar screens in space, injections of sulfur particles into the atmosphere to block sunlight, or dumping iron into the oceans to make them absorb more carbon dioxide.
 44 But battery design is changing almost by the hour, house-sized wind turbines are ready for suburban roofs,45 solar panel production uses steadily fewer amounts of toxic materials (and the panels reduce CO2 output by 90%, even with manufacturing processes accounted for), and methods for storing excess solar power are being tested in dozens of R&D labs.46 Direct wind-to-hydrogen plants have gone up in North Dakota, 47 and three fishermen in Wales have developed a "Greenbox"—an updated catalytic converter that can convert car exhaust into an algae-based biofuel with a clean byproduct: water.48 Electronic reusable "paper" will eliminate newsprint, green roofs can restore photosynthetic processes to urban canyons, and inventor Dean Kamen has followed up on the Segway scooter with a water filtration unit powered by any organic material (cow dung in the product's first field tests) to generate clean electricity along with purified water.49

 The most exciting of times is born from the most terrifying of times.
 All of a sudden the "quaint" customs of the plains Indians, especially that one about using every last scrap of the buffalo to make something, are no longer by definition quaint - i.e. obsolete, strange, odd, old-fashioned.
 Instead, they're fantastic.
 Poultry processors save random bird scraps to make biofuel.
 Paper and lumber companies look anew at mountains of wood chips left over from processing—more fuel there, too.
 Cattle and pig farmers look at their gigantic lagoons of manure and see methane conversion.
 And the amount of ideological shifting that's had to take place, to get these industries thinking of refuse as resources, is significant and remarkable.
 They're no different from us; they would prefer the convenience of throwing trash into the trash and staying focused on their main jobs, their main products.
 But they know that the days when both garbage and a single purpose were possible are gone.
 Everything counts.